openstack-archive/networking-opencontrail/doc/source/installation/playbooks.rst

 Playbooks are designed to setup two nodes.
 The first node contains Openstack with, keystone, neutron, horizon, etc.
-It has also neutron-opencontrail plugin as neutron ML2 L3 driver.
+It has also networking-opencontrail plugin as neutron ML2 plugin and service plugin for L3 driver.
 Second node contains nightly-build contrail node with simple devstack as compute node.

-Playbooks deploy Openstack in stable/ocata version and OpenContrail in one of the latest nightly build.
+Playbooks deploy Openstack in queens version and OpenContrail in one of the latest nightly build.

 Overview of deployment architecture: